 Arthur Avenue, New York City's Last Thriving Little Italy

 The Bronx neighborhood known as Arthur Avenue is one of New York's last enclaves of small, family-run food shops, most of which have been in business for over 100 years.
 In 2008 I led by my first walking food tour of Arthur Avenue for the food buyers of Marks & Spencer in London who came to New York on a research mission.
 Since then I've been leading Arthur Avenue food tours to help people explore this iconic neighborhood that still does things in a decidedly old-fashioned way.
-Along with Christian, we lead tours for the New York Botanical Gardens as well as dozens of private clients and have been featured in Westchester Magazine and USA Today.
+Along with Christian, we lead tours for the New York Botanical Gardens as well as dozens of private clients and have been featured on CNN Travel, Westchester Magazine and USA Today.

 Unique among NYC food tours, I introduce you to the people who actually make the food.
 Whenever possible, I take guests behind the counter to the ovens where bread is baked and the hidden tables where the cannoli shells are rolled and shaped.
 What's best about Little Italy in the Bronx is that it's like a time capsule of Italian foods, with many dishes and delicacies that can no longer be found even in Italy.